This page offers information and links to various resources on the topic of refugee health.

 - Office of Refugee Resettlement (ORR): ORR provides new populations with the opportunity to achieve their full potential in the U.S. The programs provide people in need with critical resources to assist them in becoming integrated members of American society.
 ORR provides benefits and services to eligible persons from the following groups:

 - Refugee Health Technical Assistance Center (RHTAC): Provides tools, resources, and support for health and mental health providers who work with refugees during resettlement.

-- The United Nations High Commissioner for Refugees (UNHCR) is a resource site for refugee information including statistics, publications, evaluation, teaching tools for student refugees, news and basic facts.
+- United Nations High Commissioner for Refugees (UNHCR): Resource site for refugee information including statistics, publications, evaluations, teaching tools for student refugees, news, and basic information.

 Immigrants and refugees who have been in the U.S. for one year may complete medical evaluations to adjust their status and obtain a Green Card.
 Requirements differ for refugees and immigrants, so it is important to first determine whether the individual is designated as a refugee or an immigrant.
 In most cases, they will know their designation, and refugees will have the word "refugee" printed on their I-94 card.